dheijl/swyh-rs/README.md

 - some renderers will stop when detecting a pause between songs or for some other unknown reason.
 You can use the "*Autoresume*" checkbox if you encounter this problem.
 But always try to disable the "*Chunked Transfer Encoding*" first to see if this fixes the problem before you enable AutoResume.
 Since version 1.3.2 AutoResume should work with OpenHome renderers too (tested with Bubble UPNP Server and Chromecast/Nest Audio).
 - there is an "*Autoreconnect*" checkbox, if set the last used renderer will be automatically activated on program start
 - there is also a "*No Chunked Tr.
 Enc.*" checkbox, because some AV-Transport renderers do not support it properly (those based on the UPnP/1.0, Intel MicroStack in particular).
 You can safely disable chunked transfer, it's a HTTP/1.1 recommendation for streaming but it does not really matter if you do not use it.
-- there is (since 1.3.5) an "*Add WAV Hdr*" checkbox, that will prepend an infinite size MS "WAV" (RIFF) header to the stream for those renderers that do not support "naked" PCM streams.
-It may work or not (it will not work if your renderer uses libsndfile like Volumio, because the network stream is not "seekable" and this causes the decoding of the WAV header to fail).
-Apparently Sonos devices do not accept raw PCM, they need the WAV header.
+- since 1.4.0 you can choose between FLAC, LPCM or WAV format.
+Preferred format is FLAC.
+WAV or LPCM should only be used if FLAC does not work.
+Also, only FLAC will work with 24 bit.
 - there is (since 1.3.20) a check box "*24 bit*".
 It causes audio to be streamed in 24 bit LPCM format (audio/L24) with the sampling rate of the audio source.
-This does not work with older Mpd/Upmpdcli based streamers like Volumio 2.x.
-Not tested on Volumio 3.x yet.
-But BubbleUPNP correctly transcodes it to audio/L16.
+It only works reliably with the FLAC format.
+24 bit works with Bubble/UPNP too with LPCM, but not with hardware streamers.
 - there is (since 1.3.13) an input box to select the *HTTP listener port* for the streaming server.
 Default is 5901.
 If you use a firewall, this port should allow incoming HTTP connections from your renderer(s).
 - there is (since 1.3.6) an option to enable visualization of the RMS value (L+R channel) of the captured PCM audio signal.
 It will only add an insignificant amount of CPU use.
 - you can also enter the webserver url in the renderer, for instance in Volumio as a web radio: <http://{ip_address}:5901/stream/swyh.wav>, so that you can start playing from the Volumio UI if swyh-rs is already running